 “For those looking at studying pharmacy, my advice is to be open to all that Griffith has to offer and in particular, the School of Pharmacy and Pharmacology.
 With such a high diversity in small classrooms, you will find the necessary support to excel – not just as a number but as an individual.”

-The Griffith School of Pharmacy and Pharmacology offers students an exciting opportunity to learn in a vibrant, world-class environment with supportive staff and active student organisation.
+Pharmacy and Pharmacology at Griffith offer students an exciting opportunity to learn in a vibrant, world-class environment with supportive staff and active student organisation.
 Our Pharmacy degrees can provide you with the skills, training and tools necessary to make a real difference in communities.
 Learn more.